UANDES-4103-201910/lab-assignment-1-CamiBacan/README.md

     Now, inside the `head` tag, we have `title`, `meta` and `link` tags:

     The `title` tag is just the title of the document (which is not displayed on the screen, so it may be different than the page header).
     The `meta` tag provides metadata (information of the data) of the HTML document.
 The `meta` elements are used to specify page description, keywords, author of the document, last modified, and other metadata.
-In this case the `viewport` and `referrer` elements are used.
-The first, for setting the scale of the document that will be displayed on the screen, and the latter
+    The `link` tag defines a link between a document and an external resource, is also used to link to external style sheets.

+    On the `body` tag, are two elements: `center` and `script` tags.
+The `center` tag is for align the text on the centre.
+And the`script` tag defines a link between a document and an external resource, is also used to link to external style sheets.
+    Inside the `center` tag, we have the `table` tag that defines an HTML table, and contained on this tag we have four `tr` tags, that defines the rows of the table.
+Inside of each one, we have `td` tags that determines the cells of the table.
+In some of `tr` tags we have `tbody` tags, that defines the body of the table.
+Also we have a `br` tag that inserts a line break, an `img` tag that inserts an image, an `a` tag, that inserts a hyperlink, a `span` tag that groups elements on a line and a `form` tag that creates a form for user input (on the `input` tag that is also found).